 - Pull the excess line’s tag end until the knot tightens on the line, then dip the knot into water

 - Secure the hook in one hand and the main line in the other and pull the knot downward and secure it onto the eye of the hook

-The hangman’s knot is great for fishing with a heavy line when you’re targeting larger fish.
-It’s one of the strongest and most secure knots that will work in a variety of situations.
+The hangman’s knot is great for fishing with a heavy line targeting larger fish.
+It’s one of the strongest and most secure knots that will work in various situations.

-Once you become more advanced in your fishing skills, you’ll want to make use of more specialized knots that will work to your advantage depending on the particular technique you’re using.
-Professional bass anglers very often make use of the snell knot as it’s ideal for using with a baitcaster reel for flipping or pitching jigs and other types of lures under docks, tree limbs and other types of cover.
+Once you become more advanced in your fishing skills, you’ll want to use more specialized knots that will work to your advantage depending on the particular technique you’re using.
+Professional bass anglers often use the snell knot as it’s ideal for using with a baitcaster reel for flipping or pitching jigs and other types of lures under docks, tree limbs, and other types of cover.

-The snell knot does a better job of keeping the hook secure and preventing it from rotating as the fish pulls and dives when you’re fighting it.
-This knot is ideal for braided line and also causes the hook to remain at a secure angle, which will go a long way to ensure that the hook won’t pop out of the fish’s mouth.
+The snell knot does better to keep the hook secure and prevent it from rotating as the fish pulls and dives when you’re fighting it.
+This knot is ideal for braided line and also causes the hook to remain at a secure angle, which will go a long way to ensure the hook won’t pop out of the fish’s mouth.

 Here’s how to tie a snell knot:

 - Run the line through the hook, keeping the line next to the hook or parallel to it

 - Create a single look with the line next to the hook shank before running the tag end back down through the eye